 ABSTRACT

 The present study focused on the development and standardization a knowledge test to assess farmers' knowledge on fodder production and utilization in Jammu District.
 The test covered key areas such as crop selection, cultivation practices, preservation, and livestock feeding.
 Initially, 155 items were collected and validated by experts, resulting in 94 relevant items.
 After item analysis, 49 items were retained, with a difficulty index range of 30-80 and discrimination index of 0.30-0.55.
 The test's reliability was established using Split-half method (0.85) and Spearman Brown Prophecy Formula (0.91).
 Internal consistency was confirmed with Cronbach's alpha (0.823, p<0.05).
 Content validity was also established.
 The final test consisted of 49 items, providing a standardized tool for researchers and academicians to assess farmers' knowledge on fodder production and utilization.
 This test can help identify knowledge gaps and inform extension programs, ultimately improving fodder production and livestock management practices among farmers.
-The standardized test can be used to evaluate the effectiveness of training programs and extension services.
+The standardized test can be used to evaluate the effectiveness of training programs(justify how this scale will be supportive in this regard) and extension services.

-Keywords: Cronbach’s alpha, Difficulty index, Discrimination index, Knowledge test, Relevancy testing, Split-half reliability, Fodder production and utilization.
+Keywords: Cronbach’s alpha, Difficulty index, Discrimination index, Knowledge test, Relevancy testing, Split-half reliability, Fodder production and utilization(Reduce the keywords).

 INTRODUCTION

-Agriculture and animal husbandry in India have historically been interdependent, forming a resilient mixed-farming system that supports rural livelihoods and cultural traditions.
-Mixed farming remains central to the livelihood strategies of millions of small and marginal farmers, offering both economic stability and ecological sustainability (Maitra et al., 2021).
-Over the last two decades, the livestock sector has expanded steadily, reflected in a 15.8% increase in the cattle population (Halli et al., 2018).
-This rising demand for dairy, meat, and other livestock-derived products highlights the sector’s growing economic relevance.
-However, the sector continues to be challenged by persistent shortages of quality fodder—an issue that significantly limits livestock productivity across the country.
+Agriculture and animal husbandry in India have historically been interdependent, forming a resilient mixed farming system that supports rural livelihoods and cultural traditions.
+Mixed farming remains central to the livelihood strategies of millions of small and marginal farmers, offering economic stability and ecological sustainability (Maitra et al., 2021).
+Over the last two decades, the livestock sector has expanded steadily, as reflected by a 15.8% increase in the cattle population (Halli et al., 2018).
+The rising demand for dairy, meat, and other livestock-derived products highlights the growing economic relevance of this sector.
+However, the sector continues to be challenged by persistent shortages of quality fodder, an issue that significantly limits livestock productivity across the country.
 India supports nearly 15% of the world’s livestock population, yet suffers from substantial deficits in green fodder, dry fodder, and concentrates, necessitating urgent attention to fodder production systems and feed resource management (Singh & Kumar, 2023).

 Recent developments in India show a major thrust toward climate-resilient, high-yielding forage varieties, integrated crop–livestock systems, and improved silage and haymaking technologies through institutions such as ICAR-IGFRI and state livestock missions.
-Improved cultivars like CO-5 and CO-6 hybrid Napier, multi-cut sorghum hybrids, berseem BL-42, and short-duration oat varieties have significantly enhanced year-round fodder availability (ICAR-IGFRI, 2022).
-Globally, advanced research in countries such as Australia, the United States, and Brazil has introduced forage genomics, precision fodder agriculture, remote sensing–based biomass monitoring, enhanced hydroponic fodder units, and sustainable pasture-based livestock systems, all of which present promising models for adaptation in Indian conditions (Fulkerson & Donaghy, 2021; Lemaire et al., 2019).
+Improved cultivars, such as CO-5 and CO-6 hybrid Napier, multi-cut sorghum hybrids, berseem BL-42, and short-duration oat varieties, have significantly enhanced year-round fodder availability (ICAR-IGFRI, 2022).
+Globally, advanced research in countries such as Australia, the United States, and Brazil has introduced forage genomics, precision fodder agriculture, remote sensing–based biomass monitoring, enhanced hydroponic fodder units, and sustainable pasture-based livestock systems, all of which present promising models for adaptation to Indian conditions (Fulkerson & Donaghy, 2021; Lemaire et al., 2019).

-In resource-scarce and ecologically sensitive regions like Jammu and Kashmir, livestock rearing continues to serve as a critical livelihood source.
+In resource-scarce and ecologically sensitive regions such as Jammu and Kashmir, livestock rearing continues to serve as a critical livelihood source.
 With an estimated 8.33 million livestock as per the 20th Livestock Census, the growing animal population exerts considerable pressure on the already limited availability of fodder (Government of India, 2019).
-Notably, only about 4% of the cultivable land in Jammu and Kashmir is dedicated to fodder cultivation, resulting in chronic feed shortages and dependence on external sources (Wani et al., 2024; Verma & Khan, 2022).
-Addressing this gap requires not only technological advancements but also enhanced awareness and adoption of best practices in fodder production, conservation, and utilization.
+Notably, only approximately 4% of the cultivable land in Jammu and Kashmir is dedicated to fodder cultivation, resulting in chronic feed shortages and dependence on external sources (Wani et al., 2024; Verma & Khan, 2022).
+Addressing this gap requires technological advancements and enhanced awareness and adoption of best practices in fodder production, conservation, and utilization.